REV23Docs/rev23-cloudapp-docs/docs/concepts/kiosk.md

 After a service type is selected, the customer is presented with a list of users to select who is performing the service.

+A user will only appear in this list if...

+- They have a seat assigned.
+- They have a category or service type license for the selected service type.
-Only users which have a seat assigned and have no studios assigned or have a studio assignment in the selected studio will appear in this list.
+- If you have multiple studios, they have a studio assignment in the current studio, or, have zero studio assignments, meaning they are in all.

 This step is skipped if there is only one user detected as having a seat and assigned to the selected service type.